k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

 First, look for the config parameters in the locations as described below:

 * The **web access** is based on the `WEB_AUTHENTICATION_PROTOCOL` property, which gets one of 2 values:
-  * "SAML", indicate to Fabric to use SAML as IDP.
+  * "SAML", indicates to Fabric to use SAML as IDP.
 In this case, the `saml` section properties shall be set properly, as described later in this article.
-  * SERVER_AUTHENTICATOR", indicate to Fabric to use the authenticators that are defined in th `server_authenticator` section, as described later in this article.
+  * SERVER_AUTHENTICATOR", indicates to Fabric to use the authenticators that are defined in the `server_authenticator` section, as described later in this article.
 This is the default option and when it is in use you can leave `WEB_AUTHENTICATION_PROTOCOL` entry in comments.

 - The **console access** is based on `server_authenticator` section definitions.